‘Right time' for Morocco's sixth World Cup bid

 South Africa is the only African nation ever to win the right to host a World Cup, holding the 2010 edition after beating, among others, Morocco and Egypt in the bidding process.

-"I think it is a unique proposal," South Africa Football Association (Safa) president Danny Jordaan, the man who led organisation of the 2010 tournament, told BBC Sport Africa.
+"I think it is a unique proposal," South Africa Football Association president Danny Jordaan, the man who led organisation of the 2010 tournament, told BBC Sport Africa.

 "Portugal and Spain are members of Uefa and Morocco is a member of the Caf, so it brings together for the first time in the history of world football two continental bodies."